rgbprocessing/rgbprocessing.github.io/_projects/11_project.md

 **Limitations**

 While noise artifacts may show signs of image manipulation, many processes like resizing, compression, filtering, and denoising obscure full-resolution signatures.
-Automatic computational photography, especially lens and face unwarping, produces similar noise residuals to malicious edits.
-Manual photo adjustments leave comparable signatures, as shown with Photoshop's Liquify tool where even extremely mild face edits create major detectable artifacts at full resolution.
+Automatic computational photography, especially lens and face unwarping (see <b>Figure 4</b>), produces similar noise residuals to manual edits.
+Also subtle manual photo adjustments may leave obvious signatures such as in the face-aware liquify tool examples in <b>Figure 2</b>.

 <div class="row">
   <div class="col-sm-6 mt-3 mt-md-0">